Peak Flow Meter – Adult – 60 to 800L/min – One-Way Valve – Single

 The Peak Flow Meter: A classic at-home and clinical asthma monitoring.

-This essential respiratory tool is crafted to accurately measure the speed of your exhalation, providing a clear indication of lung function.
-Its innovative design incorporates an internal one-way valve, crucial for preventing inadvertent inhalation through the device, a vital feature for multi-patient environments.
+This essential respiratory tool is made to accurately measure the speed of your exhalation, providing a clear indication of lung function.
+Its innovative design incorporates an internal one-way valve, esssential for preventing inadvertent inhalation through the device, a vital feature for multi-patient environments.
 To enhance hygiene and safety in clinical settings, the use of a disposable one-way valve mouthpiece is highly recommended, ensuring protection against cross-contamination.

-The Peak Flow Meter is distinguished by its lightweight and compact form, making it exceptionally convenient for on-the-go use.
-With the capacity to measure peak expiratory flow (PEF) ranging from 60-800 L/min, it comes in two scale variations, catering to different measurement needs.
+The Peak Flow Meter is distinguished by its lightweight and compact form, making it highly convenient for on-the-go use.
+It can measure peak expiratory flow (PEF) ranging from 60 to 800L/min and comes in two scale variations, catering to different measurement needs.
 The standard range peak flow meter, featuring easily interpretable graduations, is ideal for adults with normal respiratory strength.
 Regular monitoring with this device aids in the early detection of potential asthma exacerbations, allowing for timely intervention and management.

-Find other essential airway management equipment trusted by healthcare professionals in the NHS, hospitals, emergency services, and first aid organisations.
+Find other essential airway management equipment trusted by healthcare professionals in hospitals, emergency services and first aid organisations.

 Visit our